 The University also must comply with federal and state laws on public records and student information, including the Family Educational Rights and Privacy Act (FERPA), which protects the confidentiality of student academic and education records.

 The following guidelines cover media access and restrictions for the University of North Carolina at Chapel Hill and property or buildings owned or controlled by the campus.
 These guidelines apply to any individual or group conducting interviews, including students working as journalists in paid or non-paid roles, conducting interviews, recording audio or video or taking photographs for news or public media purposes on any platform, including the internet.
+The Policy on Media on Campus may also be found on the University of North Carolina at Chapel Hill policy website.

 - Media must display appropriate credentials while on campus, and all media vehicles must be clearly marked as such.